edefazio/varcode/README.md

 ## **model** based **source** code generation ##

-varcode provides models of java language constructs _(a varcode ```_class``` models a java ```class```)_. we can build these model and **generate and run source code dynamically**.
+varcode provides models of java language constructs _(a varcode ```_class``` models a java ```class```)_. we can build these models and **generate and run source code dynamically**.

 build a model:
 ```java